 2018 – The Finzi Bagatelles for clarinet with organ at Plymouth Church in Brooklyn.

-2018 – Clarinets for HBO’s Random Acts of Flyness.
+2018 – Clarinet and Flute for HBO’s Random Acts of Flyness.

 2018 – Principal Clarinet and bass clarinet with orchestra for a tribute to Maestro Maurice Peress in Chelsea, Debussy’s “Prelude to the Afternoon of a Faun” and Gershwin’s Piano Concerto in F.